Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 Farha Aslam - Stephens, Inc.

 Could you share with us – there's things that are under your control, but fundamentally the farmer is more powerful today than a decade ago.
-How is the farmer sentiment right now and perhaps how – any changes Bunge's seen that will make that bottom of this Ag cycle more real in your mind?
+How is the farmer sentiment right now and perhaps how – any changes Bunge's seeing that will make that bottom of this Ag cycle more real in your mind?

 Soren W. Schroder - Bunge Ltd.